grenaud/gargammel/README.md

 Example of usage:
 -------------------------------------------------------------------------------------

 This is an example of usage to simulate a slightly contaminated (10%) dataset.
-First we will simulate chromosomes using ms and seq-gen:
+First, we will simulate chromosomes using ms and seq-gen:

     mkdir data

 Next we will create 1000 simulations of 2 lineages that are allowed to coalesce after 0.2 units of coalescence.
 The first one will represent our endogenous ancient human while the other, the present-day human contaminant.
-It will also generate an additiona chromosome from the same population as the contaminant to be used as reference for alignment .
+It will also generate an additional chromosome from the same population as the contaminant to be used as reference for alignment .
 We generate sequences for those using the following script:

     cd data/
     python ../ms2chromosomes.py  -s 0.2 -f . -n 1000